 The Section 139AA(3) of the Act has exempted the below four categories of people from mandatorily quoting the Enrolment ID:

-[ Read: How to link Aadhar with Pan Card ]
+[ Read: How to link Aadhar to Pan ]